 - wages, salaries and other benefits earned by non-resident workers employed in the UK for less than one year.
-These are estimated using data from the International Passenger Survey on the number of foreign resident seasonal and border workers working in the UK and average earnings data, and - wages, salaries and other benefits earned by foreign workers working in UK embassies and military bases abroad.
-Information on pay of locally engaged staff in UK embassies and military bases abroad is obtained from HM Treasury's Combined Online Information System (COINS), the Foreign and Commonwealth Office (FCO) and the Ministry of Defence (MOD).
+These are estimated using data from the International Passenger survey on the number of foreign resident seasonal and border workers working in the UK and average earnings data, and - wages, salaries and other benefits earned by foreign workers working in UK embassies and military bases abroad.
+Information on pay of locally engaged staff in UK embassies and military bases abroad is obtained from HM Treasury's Online System for Central Accounting and Reporting (OSCAR), the Foreign and Commonwealth Office (FCO) and the Ministry of Defence (MOD).